Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 "The unmarried believe just going to seek diagnosis could scupper their chance of finding a man," she added.

-According to a study published in BMC Women's Health, an online database of scientific articles, early screening has a significant impact on preventing serious cases of breast cancer.
+According to a study published in the online journal BMC Women's Health, an online database of scientific articles, early screening has a significant impact on preventing serious cases of breast cancer.

 In Pakistan, women are more likely to feel stigmatized when seeking early treatment, especially in cases when dealing with male doctors would be the only option.